 Shockwave therapy is a safe, minimally invasive therapeutic modality that is used to effectively treat a growing number of tendon, joint and muscle conditions.
-These conditions are usually chronic long term injuries which cause considerable pain such as Tennis Elbow, Golfers Elbow, Tendonitis, Plantar Fasciitis, Achilles Tendonitis and Myofascial Trigger Points.
+These conditions are usually chronic long term injuries which cause considerable pain such as Rotator cuff tendinopathy, Tennis Elbow, Golfers Elbow, Lower limb tendinopathy/tendonitis, Plantar Fasciitis and Myofascial Trigger Points.

 Shockwave therapy works through the application of mechanical pressure pulses that disrupt the tendon or soft tissue area.
 The pulses stimulate an increase in blood supply to the damaged area thereby speeding up the recovery process.

 Patients have to be referred for a course of shockwave therapy by a suitably qualified healthcare professional, who should discuss the reasons for the therapy with the patient before making the referral.

 Patients are usually referred for shockwave therapy if more traditional treatment methods have not been very successful, or if the recovery has reached a plateau.

 Referral forms can be downloaded below:

 Shockwave therapy is safe for most patients, however, it is not suitable for certain patients, please see Frequently Asked Questions.

 The initial visit for shockwave usually requires an ultrasound scan prior to therapy commencing.
 This incurs a cost of £65 for WIOC patients and £85 for patients referred by healthcare professionals external to the WIOC.